-As Jay Wilson, lead designer on Diablo 3 announced in an interview that there would probably be no major changes to the "bright colors" in D3.
+As Jay Wilson, chief designer announced for Diablo 3 in an interview that there would probably be no major changes to the "bright colors" in D3.

-He was with the critical D3-petition ("dark power D3") and some screenshots faced, he also commented the same.
+He was with the critical D3-petition ("dark power D3!") and some screenshots confronted, he also commented the same.
 All images were processed using Photoshop and in this look not at all technically feasible.
 Excessive light / shadow consume in a 3d game just too many valuable resources.
 Since D3 but should run on older computers, such was quickly discarded.

-Other Fan Pics would by lack of contrast, too confusing, since the Spielchars hardly stand out from the background, so Wilson.
+Other Fan Pics by lack of contrast would be confusing, because the Spielchars hardly stand out from the background, so Wilson.

 When you pull all the color out of the environment and you make it too homogeneous across the game, Essentially what you're doing is you're pulling away the player's reward of feeling like they've Progressed: because the area they 're in now looks like the area theywere in 30 to 45 minutes ago.

 OK, that's very clear.
 It looks like Blizzard will not be swayed by the nearly 50k signatories of the petition and continues to pursue its course.